 He added that the range of classes is broad.
 “We take an inter-disciplinary approach.
 Some people are more interested in the environment through art, while others care more about the technical aspects.
 By being inclusive we hope to capture the spirit of conservation.”

-Here’s a look at just a few events coming up soon:
+Here’s a look at just a few events for 2013:

 - March 9, Public Hike.
 Join this free general introduction to the natural history and land management of Pepperwood Preserve, a moderate four- to five-mile hike with an elevation loss/gain of about 750 feet.
 Participants should be in good health and able to hike over hilly terrain.
 Advance registration required.
 Free.
 9 a.m.-1 p.m.
 Families welcome.
 Learn more.